Meet Our Staff

 Staff Counselor with a Focus on Serving BIPOC and LGBTQIA+ Students

-I am grateful for the role I am able to have in people's lives and all are welcome into my therapy space, regardless of identity or background.
+About me: I am a multicultural, queer, latine, gender fluid therapist who has worked with a wide variety of ages, backgrounds, and presenting concerns.
+I am both a first generation college student and a second generation child to an immigrant parent.
 I deeply believe in community and the healing power of relationships.
 Moreover, I understand that each person is greatly shaped by their community, family, friends, institutions and past experiences.
 My hope is to consider the whole person, including the cultural context from which they come.
 This includes being mindful of how my own power and privilege enters the therapy room and impacts our interactions.
 I welcome direct discussion of systematic/institutional racism, long term impacts of identity discrimination and intergenerational trauma as well as how we can begin constructing our own path to healing, for both ourselves and our communities.
-Outside of work, I'm an artist, a collector of books, a partner, an animal lover, tattoo enthusiast, community member, sibling, child, and cloud gazer.

 Greg Sawyer, M.A.